ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 This stage will start automatically after the _Build_ stage has succeeded.
 The first step `checkout: none` is to skip the checkout of the repository.
 We don't need any code checked out here.
 We only need the prerelease NuGet package which is available as an artifact.

-That's were the second step comes in.
+That's where the second step comes in.
 The [DownloadPipelineArtifact](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-pipeline-artifact?view=azure-devops) task will download any artifacts that were published in the pipeline at an earlier stage.
 They will be available in the `$(Pipeline.Workspace)` folder.

 The [NuGetCommand](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/nuget?view=azure-devops) task will publish the prerelease package to an internal Azure DevOps Artifacts feed called 'Test'.